louisLT/deepsecuretransform/README.md

 The autoencoder is composed of an encoder and a decoder module.

-The encoder module is a succession of 1d conv layers, followed by a fully connected layer, outputing a 256 length feature vector in the latent space.
+The encoder module is a succession of 1D convolutional layers, followed by a fully connected layer, outputing a 256 length feature vector in the latent space.
 This feature vector is the encoded time series.

-The decoder module ic composed of a fully connected layer, followed by a succession of 1d deconv layer, outputing a time series of the same format as the input.
+The decoder module ic composed of a fully connected layer, followed by a succession of 1D deconvolutional layers, outputing a time series of the same format as the input.

 Each training gives different encoders and decoders, due to the random initialization of weights and the randomness in data distribution.
 For this reason, if two data owners 1 and 2 operate two trainings independantly, the decoder 2 cannot be used to retrieve data encoded with decoder 1.
 The decoder networks must be kept secret by data owners, and considered as decryption keys.